 The fellowship offers the opportunity to get to know Bremen, its culture and its institutions, to make contacts and collect ideas for one’s own artistic work.
 The three-month stay will conclude with an exhibition in the Haus der Bürgerschaft.
 So far 51 artists from the twin cities have come to Bremen on the basis of the scholarship.

-The curator Katerina Vatsella organizes and supervises the scholarship and has in recent years networked the Durban artists, including Malibongwe Shangase, Wonder Buhle Mbambo, Sthenjwa Luthuli, Sphephelo Mnguni and Khulekani Cele, with the Bremen Durban Town Twinning Association.
-The exchange between the artists and the members of the association creates friendships and ideas for future cooperation.
+The curator Katerina Vatsella organizes and supervises the scholarship and has networked seven Durban artists with the city partnership Bremen Durban e.V. in the past years: Malibongwe Shangase, Wonder Buhle Mbambo, Sthenjwa Luthuli, Karla Nixon, Dane Stops, Sphephelo Mnguni and Khulekani Cele, who unfortunately had to interrupt his stay at short notice due to the Corona pandemic and will be back next year.
+The exchange between the artists and the members of the association creates friendships and ideas for future cooperations.

 “The Bremer Kunststipendium is an incredibly important creative program I’m honored to have been a part of.
 I’ve never done an art residency before, and the 2019-2020 Kunststipendium was my first contemporary art scholarship.

 The residency wasn’t difficult because of my good artist friend Edeltraut Rath whom I met in Durban, South Africa in 2010.

 I met a number of artists and good people in Bremen, I also attend a lot of interesting exhibitions and artistic events of all sorts.

 The studio I was given by the residency is bigger than the one I have in Durban, which provided me a room to explore without spatial restrictions for my presentation which was supposed to be at the Bremen parliament.